trojal/rozero-notes/updates/en/07-2018-01-30-[item]-memorial-dungeon-equipment.md

 * When you start an enchant, your zeny is consumed and there is a 30% chance your equipment will be destroyed.
 * When you start an enchant with a Gel Star, there is 0% chance your equipment will be destroyed.
 * After +9 on Memorial dungeon equipments the last slot enchant will get random class essence.
-  * ※ If you use specific class enchanter you will get suitable enchant of your class essense by chance.
+  * ※ If you use specific class enchanter you are more likely to get your class' essence.
-* Depending on the level of the Memorial Dungeon Equipment, the availability of class essence slot will be decided.
-  * (4 slots : Subjugation (Grade 1) Armor, Expedition (Grade 2) Armor/Robe)
-  * (3 slots : Dispatching (Grade 3) Chainmail/Clothes/Robe/Clothes)
-  * (2 slots : Conquering (Grade 4) Chainmail/Clothes/Robe/Clothes)

 ---